 You hear about the FTSE (pronounced ‘Footsie’) index all the time in the news and you read about it in money articles.
-It goes up and it goes down and we get all excited when it does either (mostly when it goes down).
+It goes up and it goes down, and experts take to the news outlets as soon as it does either of those things (mostly when it goes down).

 We like index-tracking funds, or ‘trackers’, at MoneyMagpie.
 They’re cheap, easy to invest in (you don’t need a broker to do it) and they work better than most managed funds.
 Find out about index-tracking funds here, including how to invest in them.

-When people ask ‘what is FTSE’ they often refer to the one mentioned in the news which is the FTSE 100.
+When people ask about what FTSE is, they are usually referring to the one mentioned in the news most, which is the FTSE 100.

 Many of the companies in this index have higher profits than the GDPs of entire countries.
-In fact, the top 100 companies represent about 80% of the wealth of the FTSE All-Share, so you can get a pretty good idea of what the stock market is doing from what these top 100 companies are doing.
+In fact, the top 100 companies represent about 80% of the wealth of the FTSE All-Share, so you can get a pretty good idea of what the stock market is doing from how the top 100 companies are performing.
 (That’s why they report on the FTSE 100 in the news).

-If business is booming generally and everyone is feeling positive, this will make the FTSE go up.
-If people are worried about the future of the UK economy, then this tends to push the FTSE down.
+If business is booming and everyone is generally feeling positive, this will make the FTSE go up.
+If people are worried about the future of the UK or global economy, then this tends to push the FTSE back down.

 The next 250 biggest companies in size are known as the FTSE 250.
-These are company number 101 to company number 350 in the index.
+These are companies ranked from 101 to 350 in the index.

 These companies are generally known as the ‘mid-caps’, meaning they have a capitalisation (a worth) somewhere in the middle compared to the other companies in the index.